TommyMaes/SetVol/README.md

   - Unpack before installing

-  - Use Installer for installation
+  - Use Installer for installation (do NOT run as admin !!!)

     Install location: C:\SetVol